jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     │   └── .venv
     └── makePythonTdd.sh

-* The program works as I expect, and I only need to give the project name in one place.
+* The program works as expected, and I only need to give the project name in one place.
 It would be nice if I do not have to go into the file to give it the project name.
 I want to be able to just call the program and give it a name for the project from the command line.
 I can do this with ``$1`` in bash_, it represents the first argument given when a program_ is called.
 For example,

   .. code-block:: shell